dan-k-k/vocal-gate/README.md

 For M-series Macs, macOS 11+ | Windows 10+

 *Note: This installer is unsigned*.
-On macOS, right-click open the installer in your downloads | On Windows, press 'More info' and 'Run anyway'.
+On macOS, right-click open the installer in your downloads.
+On Windows, press 'More info' and 'Run anyway'.

 ### Real-World Use Examples